Avaiga/taipy-doc/docs/manuals/gui/extension/index.md

 - Static elements.<br/>
   A static visual element cannot interact with the underlying application.
-  It can be used just like any other element in a page, but its properties are not bound to application variables: if the a variable value is modified, it does not impact the representation of the element on the page.<br/>
+  It can be used just like any other element in a page, but its properties are not bound to application variables: if a variable value is modified, it does not impact the representation of the element on the page.<br/>
   Static elements are implemented by creating a string that holds the XHTML text (that is, HTML that respects the XML syntax, where all tags must be closed) that is inserted in